 The principle of proximity was used on this page.
 Elements of the same category are placed together, showing their relation to the title of the page.
 The user will also notice the subtitles under the photos creating a seamless relationship between the picture and the subtitle and delivering a better visual experience to the users.

 The users demand websites to be consistent.
-You can’t be comic in one page and pressing on the other unless there is a good motive for that.
+You can’t be comic on one page and pressing on the other unless there is a good motive for that.
 The design, tone, personality should stay the same.

 The principle of continuity was used in the consistency of the website personality besides its regular use in visual images.
-The Gestalt Law states that items that follow a consistent pattern establish a continuous linear line from object to object.
+The Gestalt Law states that items that follow a consistent pattern establish a continuous linear line from the object to object.
 The personality of the Moss51 Art & Design website is set by:

 - A personal tone of voice addressing visitors directly